Register for insurance duty

 - Accident insurance—insurance under section 8 of the Workers’ Compensation and Rehabilitation Act 2003

-- Compulsory third party insurance—insurance under the Motor Accident Insurance Act 1994.
+- CTP insurance—insurance under the Motor Accident Insurance Act 1994.

 Usually, the insurer or broker pays the insurance duty to us.

-In some cases, the insured person or the insurance policy holder must pay the duty (e.g. if the insurer is not registered or is an overseas insurer).
+In some cases, the insured person or the insurance policyholder will be the one to pay the duty (e.g. if the insurer isn’t registered or is an overseas insurer).

-If you are the insured person and you were not charged insurance duty on your premium, and your policy is not exempt, you may need to pay the insurance duty.
+If you’re the insured person and you weren’t charged insurance duty on your premium, and your policy is not exempt, you may need to pay the insurance duty.

 Overseas insurers

-Certain overseas insurers may not have to register with us if they do not conduct business in Queensland.
+Certain overseas insurers may not have to register with us if they don’t conduct business in Queensland.

 If this is the case, the insured person must still pay insurance duty on any policy taken out with an overseas insurer that relates to: